 P566 L22 edit as follows:

 The More Fragments field is 1 bit in length and is set to 1 in all Data or Management frames that have another fragment of the current MSDU or current MMPDU to follow.
-It is set to 0 in all other frames
+It is set to 0 in all other frames in which the More Fragments field is present.

 Edit P566 L26 to L41:

-In Control frames of subtype Control Frame Extension, the More Fragments field is not defined, and its bit position is part of the Control Frame Extension field (see 8.2.4.1.3 (Type and Subtype fields), Table 8-2 (Control Frame Extension)).
+NOTE - In Control frames of subtype Control Frame Extension, the More Fragments field is not present, and its bit position is part of the Control Frame Extension field (see 8.2.4.1.3 (Type and Subtype fields), Table 8-2 (Control Frame Extension)).